brickbots/PiFinder/docs/source/user_guide.rst

 Update Software
 ==================

 A Software action is available from the :ref:`user_guide:global options` screen.
 This will both show which version the PiFinder currently has installed and allow you to Upd the software if the PiFinder is connected to the internet.
-You man need to switch :ref:`user_guide:WiFi` modes to Client if the device is in AP mode.
+You will need to switch :ref:`user_guide:WiFi` modes to Client if the device is in AP mode.

 Select the option for 'Software' and then 'Upd'.
 You should see a message that says 'Updating...' followed by 'Ok!
 Restarting'.
 The PiFinder should restart and the new software version should be displayed when checking the :ref:`user_guide:option pages` for the Status screen